2003 invasion of Iraq: Independent media coverage

 Independent media also played a prominent role in covering the invasion.
 The Indymedia network, among many other independent networks including many journalists from the invading countries, provided reports on the Iraq war.
-In the United States Democracy Now, hosted by Amy Goodman has been critical of the reasons for the 2003 invasion and the alleged crimes committed by the U.S. authorities in Iraq.
+In the U.S., the radio program Democracy Now was critical of the invasion, and crimes committed by the U.S. in Iraq.

 The Israeli Military Censor have released gag orders to Fresh and Rotter news platforms preventing them releasing any information about events and action related to the invasion.

-On the other side, among media not opposing to the invasion, The Economist stated in an article on the matter that "the normal diplomatic tools—sanctions, persuasion, pressure, UN resolutions—have all been tried, during 12 deadly but failed years" then giving a mild conditional support to the war stating that "if Mr Hussein refuses to disarm, it would be right to go to war".
+On the other side, among media not opposing to the invasion, The Economist reported that "the normal diplomatic tools—sanctions, persuasion, pressure, UN resolutions—have all been tried, during 12 deadly but failed years" then giving a mild conditional support to the war, stating that if Saddam "refuses to disarm, it would be right to go to war".

 Australian war artist George Gittoes collected independent interviews with soldiers while producing his documentary Soundtrack To War.
-The war in Iraq provided the first time in history that military on the front lines were able to provide direct, uncensored reportage themselves, thanks to blogging software and the reach of the internet.
+The Iraq War provided the first time in history that military on the front lines were able to provide direct, uncensored reportage themselves, thanks to blogging software and the reach of the internet.
 Dozens of such reporting sites, known as soldier blogs or milblogs, were started during the war.
 These blogs were more often than not largely pro-war and stated various reasons why the soldiers and Marines felt they were doing the right thing.

 International media coverage

 International coverage of the war differed from coverage in the U.S. in a number of ways.

-The Arab-language news channel Al Jazeera and the German satellite channel Deutsche Welle featured almost twice as much information on the political background of the war.
+Arab-language news channel Al Jazeera and the German satellite channel Deutsche Welle featured almost twice as much information on the political background of the war.
 Al Jazeera also showed scenes of civilian casualties and insurgent attacks rarely seen in the U.S. media.